openstack/heat/tools/README.rst

 Package lists
 =============

-Lists of Linux packages to install in order to successfully run heat's unit test suit on a clean new Linux distribution.
+To test that every Linux package is installed that is necessary to successfully run heat's unit test suit on a clean new Linux distribution run ``tox -e bindep``.
+This will report missing dependencies (based on bindep.txt in heat repository).

-test-requires-deb
-  list of DEB packages as of Ubuntu 14.04 Trusty

-test-requires-rpm
-  list of RPM packages as of Fedora 20

 Review dashboards
 =================